Q1) What is the installation lead time for these projects?

 A10) Ablaze GES will design a PV system to connect it with your main electrical distribution board so that energy generated can replace the energy directly coming through the grid to feed your business.

 We will install a generation meter and inverters to monitor the amount of electricity generated and convert the DC electricity generated into AC which is capable of being connected to your existing systems.

 Q11) What are the main reasons for installing solar PV?

 A11) The main reason for installing PV is extensive financial payback as compared to the usual corporate investment for power generation.
-This includes the ability to comply with ESOS requirements, assisting clients in reducing their carbon footprint and extending support on devising sustainable initiatives with employees and local community.
+This includes the ability to comply with ESOS requirements, assisting clients in reducing their carbon footprint, and extending support on devising sustainable initiatives with employees and the local community.

 Q12) Are any subsidies available for installing commercial solar PV?

 A12) Yes, the government does provide some support for installing PV.
 The same is reviewed by them on regular basis.
 The current support rate is available at Ablaze GES, the support is paid on a pre-agreed rate for twenty years on the amount of energy generated.

 Q13) Do I have to pay for my system or can Ablaze GES provides a funded solution?

 b) lease option or